Requirements for the Yachtmaster Offshore exam

 - You need to be 18 years old to sit the Yachtmaster Offshore exam.
 17 years old for Yachtmaster Coastal

-If you are considering a Yachtmaster Prep course then as well as the prerequisites above it would help you if you did some background reading before your prep week.
+If you are considering a Yachtmaster Prep course then as well as the requirements above it would help you if you did some background reading before your prep week.
 We are not suggesting you must complete the list below, nor are we saying that the skills will not be covered.
 It will be beneficial to you and allow us to spend more time on the practical skills.

 - Knowledge of I.R.P.C.S (rules of the road) and distress signals